supermitsuba/PeopleSearch/README.md

 ### Database vs In Memory

 I used a combination of in memory and database calls.
 I figured that each Person record is about 1000 Bytes (just look at the length and add some fluff).
-Because of this, we could say that we could store around 100,000 records in memory.
+Because of this, we could say that we could store around 100,000 records in memory and it would only consume 100 MB.
+Potentially we could store up to a million results to give 1 GB, and possibly 10's of millions of uses.
 This makes access fast, especially using a Trie.
 If the number of records exceed 100,000, then we fail back to Database queries.
 We do this by using a Chain of Responsibility design pattern.

 ### Distrubuted vs Single machine